gchq/stroom-expression/README.md

 This library provides Stroom with the functions for manipulating data on Stroom Dashboards.

-See the full documentation for all functions [here](https://github.com/gchq/stroom-docs/blob/master/user-guide/dashboards/expressions.md)
+See the full documentation for all functions [here](https://github.com/gchq/stroom-docs/blob/master/user-guide/dashboards/expressions.md).

 Internally an expression function will create a generator to produce values for a cell based on the expression definition.
 Each generator is supplied with an array of values for the row it belongs to (multiple sets of array values if a row is an aggregated grouping of multiple rows).

-A FieldIndexMap is used to map named fields to the index of the appropriate value within the supplied row value array
+A FieldIndexMap is used to map named fields to the index of the appropriate value within the supplied row value array.

-Example
+Example:
 ``` java
 FieldIndexMap fim = FieldIndexMap.forFields("name", "age", "occupation")
 Generator g = parseExpression("concat(${name}, ${age})")